-Travel to Hawaii during COVID-19: What you need to know before you go - Local News 8
+Travel to Hawaii during Covid-19: What you need to know before you go - Local News 8

 Fully vaccinated Hawaii residents traveling between the state’s counties can bypass pre-travel testing and quarantine with CDC proof-of-vaccination cards.

-On June 15, all restrictions on inter-county travel were lifted, meaning no pre-travel testing or quarantining will be needed for travel between the Hawaiian islands.
+On June 15, all restrictions on inter-county travel were lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

-With only about 37,170 cases and 507 deaths reported as of June 18, Hawaii has seen relatively low COVID numbers compared with other US states.
+With only about 37,490 cases and 513 deaths reported as of June 25, Hawaii has seen relatively low Covid numbers compared with other US states.
 Strict lockdown measures were put in place in March 2020 to ensure that the islands were not overwhelmed.

 What can visitors expect?